What are your chances of acceptance?

 Location: Otterbein University and Rose-Hulman Institute of Technology

-The Ross Program is an intensive six-week residential summer experience designed to encourage motivated 15- through 18-year-old students to explore mathematics, with a particular emphasis on Number Theory.
+The Ross Program is an intensive six-week residential summer experience designed to encourage motivated 15- to 18-year-old students to explore mathematics.
 Admission decisions are based on several criteria, including school transcripts, teacher recommendations, a personal applicant essay, and proof of the applicant’s previous work on challenging math problems.

 Location: Massachusetts Institute of Technology (MIT)